 Despite all of the recent innovations, the MSR MiniWorks remains one of the most popular pumps on the market.
 Compared to the Katadyn Hiker above, the designs have identical filter pore size (.2 microns) and protect against the same contaminants, including Giardia and Cryptosporidium.
 But while the Katadyn is $30 cheaper and lighter at 11 ounces, the MSR has a significantly longer filter life at 2,000 liters (the Hiker’s is just 750L), with a carbon/ceramic design that’s easy to clean in the field.
 All told, it’s a well-built pump from one of the most trusted brands in water filtration.

 However, we have the MSR MiniWorks ranked here because of our own in-the-field experiences.
 We found the pump to be slow from the outset (it has a listed flow rate of 1L/min., but we didn’t experience that).
 Further, our version became almost unworkable midway through a Utah backpacking trip.
 The water was rather murky, but that’s no excuse for pump failure just a few days out of the box.
-User reviews generally are positive and we are looking forward to getting another MiniWorks out for more testing, but regardless, we’ll take the lower weight and cost of the Katadyn.
+User reviews generally are positive, and we look forward to getting another MiniWorks out for more testing, but regardless, we’ll take the lower weight and cost of the Katadyn.

 See the MSR MiniWorks EX Microfilter